cskokgibbs/cskokgibbs.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm a forth year PhD student at NYU's Center for Data Science, co-advised by Kyunghyun Cho and Richard Bonneau.
+I'm a fourth year PhD student at NYU's Center for Data Science, co-advised by Kyunghyun Cho and Richard Bonneau.
 My research focuses on developing algorithms to infer gene regulatory networks from genome-wide sequencing data.
 My current work uses a variational inference approach to GRN inference by leveraging probabilistic matrix factorization.
 My research is supported by the National Science Foundation Graduate Research Fellowship Program (NSF-GRFP).